ryun0suk3/ryun0suk3/README.md

 - 👋 hi, I’m drishya, or @ryun0suk3!
-- 🌱 i'm a MERN and python web developer
+- 🌱 i'm a web developer who uses multiple tech stacks
-- ⚡  who's currently learning Next.js!
+- ⚡  who's into generative ai and other cool technologies!
-- 🎀 i want to build useful, scalable projects!
+- 🎀 i want to build useful, scalable projects
 - 🐈 i also have three cats :D